Contribute

 How to submit

-First, make sure you understand the magazine’s copyright policy concerning contributed articles.
+But first … make sure you understand the magazine’s copyright policy concerning contributed articles.
 We wouldn’t want any fallout.

-We know that writing and editing good content isn’t easy.
-People who do it well should get some thing for their efforts, however humble the token.
-Cash for contributions is not yet possible.
-However, over time we hope to be able to give contributing authors some pocket cash for any articles we publish.
-This depends entirely on TXP being able to establish a “payout pot” from advertising efforts.
+Over time we hope to be able to give contributing authors some pocket cash for any articles we publish.
+This depends entirely on the magazine being able to establish a payout reserve from advertising efforts.
 When or if we’re able to do that in the future, this page will be revised to indicate it.

 Thanks in advance for your interest in being a part of TXP and making it great.